neniapoloh/blueintheface-info/index.md

 5. Go to "Herttoniemen Savuttomat" app.
 Download and install it at this stage if you don't have it already.
 6. Select album for which you had the promo code
 7. Press the menu icon on the top right-hand side (the icon with three horizontal bars)
-8. Select "Restore previous purchase"
+8. Select "Restore previous purchases"
 9. Your album should be enabled now